Our Boarding House: Publication history

-The Sunday strip came to an end on March 29, 1981, and continued as a daily feature until December 22, 1984, when Carroll and writer Tom McCormick retired.
+The Sunday strip came to an end on March 29, 1981, and the comic continued as a daily feature until December 22, 1984, when Carroll and writer Tom McCormick retired.
 Others who worked on the strip included writers Wood Cowan in 1946, Tom Peoples on the Sunday strip circa 1968, and Phil Pastoret on the Sunday strip from 1977 on.
 The finale had Hoople finally striking it rich: a multimillion-dollar project needed a minor patent that he had obtained many years ago.
 In the last strip, Hoople and Martha embarked upon their new lives of wealth.

 Ahern once revealed the origin of Major Hoople:

 Reprints

 There were comic book reprints in Whitman's Crackajack Funnies and a single issue of Standard Comics' Major Hoople Comics (1943).

 In 2005, Leonard G. Lee's Algrove Publishing reprinted Ahern's cartoons in Our Boarding House, 1927 as part of its Classic Reprint Series.

 In other media

 Radio

 The Major Hoople radio series began on NBC's Blue Network on June 22, 1942.
 With Arthur Q. Bryan in the title role, the 30-minute program aired on Mondays at 4:05 p.m. on the American West Coast and 7:05 p.m. on the East Coast.
 The series was written by Jerry Cady (1903–1948).
 Patsy Moran had the role of Hoople's wife, Martha.
 Conrad Binyon and Frank Bresee portrayed Hoople's "precocious little nephew", Little Alvin.
 Mel Blanc played the star boarder, Tiffany Twiggs.
 The radio series ended April 26, 1943.
 No recordings of the Major Hoople radio program are known to exist.
 (Coincidentally, Arthur Q. Bryan was the actor who first voiced the role of Elmer Fudd in the Warner Bros. cartoons, opposite Blanc's Bugs Bunny.)